ALP production in Lepton Flavour Violating meson, tau and gauge boson decays: ALP production in LFV decays

 \subsection{Charged meson decays}

 We first consider ALP production in charged pseudoscalar meson decays of the form

 where $M$ denotes a pseudoscalar meson such as $K$, $D$ or $B$.
-The ALP is emitted from the virtual charged lepton line in the weak decay $M^- \to (\mu^-)^* \bar\nu_\mu$, followed by the LFV transition $(\mu^-)^* \to e^- a$.
+The ALP is emitted from the virtual charged lepton { or neutrino} line in the weak decay $M^- \to (\mu^-)^* \bar\nu_\mu$ { or $M^- \to (\bar{\nu}_e)^* e^-$}, followed by the LFV transition $(\mu^-)^* \to e^- a$ or { $(\bar{\nu}_e)^* \to \bar{\nu}_\mu a$}.
 The ALP will therefore decay back into SM particles according to its decay width given in Eq.~\eqref{eq:ALPdecwid}.
 For an example of a full decay chain with the ALP decaying into charged leptons, see \fref{fig:mesondecayALP}.

 At energies well below the electroweak scale, the weak interaction is described by the effective Fermi operator

 where $V_{ij}$ is the CKM matrix element.
 The hadronic matrix element is parameterised by the meson decay constant,